abouquet27/BachelorProject/test_project/bachelorreport.md

 The pass computes twice the query count of a function for each its argument: once using the `matchValue` function described above and once using the `returnTrueFunction` to count the total number of queries.
 It then outputs the value using both function and if the variable is a hot variable.

 ## Results
-    - case from the paper
-    - Does it work on Coreutils
-        - Why coreutils ?

 ### Basic cases

 In order to evaluate the correctness on basic code, a set of cases[^3] as been established to tests implementation and constraint handling, and we are going to demonstrate 2 of them.
+As a reminder, the probability $\beta$ that a branch is feasible is fixed to $0.6$ and the parameter $\kappa$ which correspond to the maximum loop iterations and recursion depth is fixed to 1.

 [^3]: https://github.com/abouquet27/BachelorProject/tree/main/test_project/cases